wurstmineberg/systray/README.md

 You can optionally configure the behavior of the app by creating a [JSON](https://json.org/) file at `%APPDATA%\Wurstmineberg\config.json`.
 All entries are optional:

+* `leftClickLaunch`: Whether to open the Minecraft launcher when the systray icon is clicked.
+Defaults to `true`.
 * `versionMatch`: An object mapping Minecraft launcher profile IDs to Wurstmineberg world names.
 Each launcher profile's selected Minecraft version will be kept in sync with the version running on that world.

 # Building from source